lazywithclass/thatpassengeronthetrain/README.md

 ## thatpassengeronthetrain

-`thatpassengeronthetrain`, or `tpott` (pronounced teapot), it's a tool that finds patterns in libpcap files.
+`thatpassengeronthetrain`, or `tpott` (pronounced teapot), it's a tool that finds patterns in .pcap files.

 ### Usage